anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Requirements Discussion and Mapping to Solution-Elements {#req-sol}

-Based on the intended target environment described in {{sup-env}} and the motivated application examples described in {{app-examples}} the following base requirements are derived to support authenticated self-contained objects as container carrying the request and response messages to support the communication over a registrar-agent.
+Based on the intended target environment described in {{sup-env}} and the motivated application examples described in {{app-examples}} the following base requirements are derived to support to support the communication between a pledge and a registrar over a registrar-agent.

 At least the following properties are required:

-* Proof of Possession: proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature using the private key.
+* Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature using the private key.

-* Proof of Identity: provides data-origin authentication of a data object, e.g., a certificate request, utilizing an existing IDevID.
+* Proof of Identity (POI): provides data-origin authentication of a data object, e.g., a certificate request, utilizing an existing IDevID.
   Certificate updates may utilize the certificate that is to be updated.

-Solution examples (not complete) based on existing technology are provided with the focus on existing IETF documents:
+Solution examples based on existing technology are provided with the focus on existing IETF documents:

+* Voucher request and response objects as used in {{RFC8995}} already provide both, POP and POI, through a digital signature to protect the integrity of the voucher object, while the corresponding signing certificate contains the identity of the signer.

-* Certification request objects: Certification requests are data structures which may only protect the integrity of the contained data providing a proof-of-private-key-possession for locally generated key pairs.
+* Certification request objects: Certification requests are data structures containing the information from a requester for a CA to create a certificate.
-  An example is:

-  * PKCS#10 {{RFC2986}}: Defines a structure for a certification request.
+  The certification request format in BRSKI utilizes PKCS#10 {{RFC2986}}.
-    The structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.
+  Here, the structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.

-  Note that the integrity of the certification request is bound to the public key contained in the certification request by performing a signature operation with the corresponding private key.
-  In the considered application examples, this is not sufficient to provide data origin authentication and needs to be bound to the existing credential of the pledge (IDevID) additionally.
+  In the considered application examples, this is not sufficient to provide data origin authentication and therefore needs to be bound to the existing credential of the pledge (IDevID) additionally.
-  This binding supports the authorization decision for the certification request through the provisioning of a proof of identity.
+  This binding supports the authorization decision for the certification request through a proof of identity.
   The binding of data origin authentication to the certification request may be delegated to the protocol used for certificate management or it may be provided directly by the certification request object.
+  While BRSKI uses the binding to TLS, BRSKI-PRM aims at an additional signature of the PCKS#10 object using the existing credential on the pledge (IDevID).

 # Architectural Overview and Communication Exchanges {#architecture}

-For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the use case.
+For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the new use case.
 The pledge-responder-mode allows delegated bootstrapping using a registrar-agent instead of a direct connection from the pledge to the domain registrar.
 The communication model between registrar-agent and pledge in this document assumes that the pledge is acting as server and responds to requests.

-Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept on a minimum to ensure reuse of already defined architecture elements and interactions.
+Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept at a minimum to ensure reuse of already defined architecture elements and interactions.

 For the authenticated self-contained objects used for the certification request, BRSKI-PRM relies on the defined message wrapping mechanisms of the enrollment protocols stated in {{req-sol}} above.

 ## Pledge-responder-mode (PRM): Registrar-agent Communication with Pledges {#uc2}

-To support mutual trust establishment of pledges, not directly connected to the domain registrar, this approach relies on the exchange of authenticated self-contained objects (the voucher request/response objects as known from BRSKI and the enrollment request/response objects as introduced by BRSKI-PRM).
+To support mutual trust establishment of pledges, not directly connected to the domain registrar, this document relies on the exchange of authenticated self-contained objects (the voucher request/response objects as known from BRSKI and the enrollment request/response objects as introduced by BRSKI-PRM).
-This allows independence of a potential protection provided by the used transport protocol.
+This allows independence from protection provided by the utilized transport protocol.

-In contrast to BRSKI, the object exchanges performed with the help of a registrar-agent component, supporting the interaction of the pledge with the domain registrar.
+In contrast to BRSKI, the object exchanges with the domain registrar are performed with the help of a registrar-agent component.
-It may be an integrated functionality of a commissioning tool.
+The registrar-agent may be an integrated functionality of a commissioning tool.
 This leads to enhancements of the logical elements in the BRSKI architecture as shown in {{uc2figure}}.
 The registrar-agent interacts with the pledge to acquire and to supply the required data objects for bootstrapping, which are also exchanged between the registrar-agent and the domain registrar.
-Moreover, the addition of the registrar-agent also influences the sequences for the data exchange between the pledge and the domain registrar described in {{RFC8995}}.
+Moreover, the addition of the registrar-agent influences the sequences of the data exchange between the pledge and the domain registrar described in {{RFC8995}}.
-The general goal for the registrar-agent application is the reuse of already defined endpoints of the domain registrar side.
+A general goal for the registrar-agent application is the reuse of already defined endpoints of the domain registrar side.
-The functionality of the already existing registrar endpoints may need small enhancements.
+The functionality of the already existing registrar endpoints may need small enhancements to cope with the additional signatures.

 ~~~~